 Night Credits Toward Higher Status Levels

 Each calendar year, your Marriott Bonvoy account will be credited with 15 nights towards reaching higher levels of status.
-In a reversal of policy, you are once again able to stack the 15 nights from a business card with the 15 nights you get with a personal card.
+You’re currently able to stack the 15 nights from a business card with the 15 nights you get with a personal card.
 Holding both cards automatically puts you at Gold Elite, only 20 nights from Platinum.
-Here are the levels and how many nights required for each one:
+Here are the levels and how many nights are required for each one:

 - Silver – 10 nights

 - Gold – 25 nights

 - Ambassador – 100 nights

 The Chase Marriott Business card provides some basic travel protections:

 - Primary Loss Damage Waiver coverage for car rentals when renting for business purposes and charging the entire rental cost to the card.

 - Lost/Damaged Luggage coverage